Wednesday, April 14, 2021

 3 Credits in the “American Rescue Plan” Mediators Must Know About

-The law makes changes to the Child Tax Credit, Child Care Credit, and Earned Income Credit. that enhances their value to the person receiving them, especially for the 2021 tax year.
+The law makes changes to the Child Tax Credit, Child Care Credit, and Earned Income Credit that enhance their value to the person receiving them, especially for the 2021 tax year.

 I thank the folks at Family Law Software for getting these details laid out in a recent newsletter.
 Their divorce financial planning software is exceptional and has a robust tax module we use to help our clients see the tax impact of their financial decisions.
 They have recently added a feature allowing mediators to see the benefits of these new credits when given to one party or the other.